hossainlab/jhossain.me/content/home/experience.md

   date_start = "2020-06-01"
   date_end = ""
   description = """
-  The [Health Data Research Organization (HDRO)](https://hdrobd.org/) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources as well as third-party data.
-  Responsibilities include team management, organizing and designing virtual training on different topics (Linux, Python, R and Fundamental of Biostatistics for health research).
+  The Health Data Research Organization (HDRO) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources and third-party data.
+Responsibilities include team management, organizing, and designing virtual training on different topics (Linux, Python, R, and Fundamental of Biostatistics for health research).
   """
 [[experience]]
   title = "Lead Organizer & Instructor"